eboigne/jupyter_ssh_tunnel/README.md

 `http://127.0.0.1:port/?token=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX`

-The Jupyter notebook is now running on the cluster, and can access it locally.
+The Jupyter notebook is now running on the cluster, and can be accessed locally.

 Note that you can also setup a bash script to do this automatically if desired, but the assumption is that if you are using a Notebook, you want an interactive session.